leexxe/A-dataset-of-primary-nasopharyngeal-carcinoma-MRI-with-multi-modalities-segmentation/README.md

 ```
 ## Citing This Work

-If you find this dataset useful in your research, please consider citing our work:
+If you find our scripts or dataset useful in your research, please consider citing our work:

 ```bibtex
 @misc{li2024dataset,